QuinnSL03/HL-Clean-Up/README.md

 The user then goes into the cleanup queue and reviews the raised mismatches & the work of the bot.

-**PBTree**
+PBTree
-├── Features Working
+Features Working

-│   ├── Recursive generation of a structure
+Recursive generation of a structure

-│   ├── Auto login & cookies caching
+Auto login & cookies caching

-│   ├── Custom persistent chrome profile to avoid freaking out pitchbook │   ├── Mimics a user 100%, avoids detection
+Custom persistent chrome profile to avoid freaking out pitchbook

+Mimics a user 100%, avoids detection

-│   ├── Scraped Former names, PB ID, website, profile URL, Legal names, address, and more for each affiliate │   ├── Added M&A scraping
+Scraped Former names, PB ID, website, profile URL, Legal names, address, and more for each affiliate

+Added M&A scraping

-│   └── Saves all data collected into a tree structured JSON file so it can be easily readable by users and the other components
+Saves all data collected into a tree structured JSON file so it can be easily readable by users and the other components

-└── Features To Implement Still
+Features To Implement Still

-    └── Non-essential features:
+Non-essential features:

-        ├── Improve Speed using Multithreading accorss multiple browser instances ├── Improve Speed using custom css triggers instead of sleeps between css element loaded checks ├── Try different methods to render the css faster └── Search for a Parent of root in case of user error
+Improve Speed using Multithreading accorss multiple browser instances

+Improve Speed using custom css triggers instead of sleeps between css element loaded checks

-**RetoolBot**
+Try different methods to render the css faster

+Search for a Parent of root in case of user error

+RetoolBot
-├── Features Working
+Features Working

-│   ├── User SSO Login
+User SSO Login

-│   ├── Login cached
+Login cached

-│   ├── Inputs data from PBTREE
+Inputs data from PBTREE

-│   ├── Identifies mismatches and raises warnings.
+Identifies mismatches and raises warnings.

-│   ├── Navigates queue and fills out every root company selected.
+Navigates queue and fills out every root company selected.

-│   └── Adds children from search
+Adds children from search

-└── Features To Implement Still
+Features To Implement Still

-    ├── Rate limit
+Rate limit

-    └── Multithreading
+Multithreading